1 26 As A Percent

 Q: What if I need a more precise percentage than 3.85%?

 A: You can keep more decimal places in your calculation.
-For example, you could use 3.8462% or even more decimal places depending on the required accuracy.
+Here's one way to look at it: you could use 3.8462% or even more decimal places depending on the required accuracy.

 Q: How can I check my answer?